AIcodeAcademy/AgentBlueprints/Architect/system-architecture.template.md

 defaults: the first option is the default.
 container: A piece of deployable software, frontend, backend, database, etc.
 diagram: Container C4 Diagram that displays the web application, database, and API services, highlighting their interactions.
+samples: this document contains samples as md comments, use them as reference to fill the template.
 ---

 # System architecture for **{{ Project Name }}**